Azure-Samples/communication-services-web-calling-widget-hero/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fcommunication-services-web-calling-widget-hero%2Fmain%2Fdeploy%2Fazuredeploy.json)

 This repo supports our one click deployment tools.
-Interact with the button above to deploy our latest bundled release.
+Interact with the button at the top of the README to deploy our latest bundled release.

 ### Actions after deployment